Skip to main content

 1.

-Pragmatic decisions (like static JSON) met the deadline and let us evolved them post-launch.
+Pragmatic decisions (like static JSON) met the deadline and let us evolve them post-launch.

 2.